trekcc-ops/gemp-stccg/gemp-module/docker/readme.md

             * Select the "Container" option in the left navbar
             * expand the `gemp_1` container
             * click the actiosn button and select `Open in Terminal`
-    b.
-Navigate to the gemp codebase: `cd etc/gemp-module`
+    2. Navigate to the gemp codebase: `cd etc/gemp-module`
-    c.
-Now tell Maven to compile the project: `mvn install`
+    3. Now tell Maven to compile the project: `mvn install`
         * This process will take upwards of 5-10 minutes.
 You should see a green "BUILD SUCCESS" when it is successfully done.
 In portainer.io or another rich command line context, you should see lots of red text if it failed.
 12. On your host machine cycle your docker container
 	* In a terminal navigate to `gemp-module/docker`